Art Directors

 Incan & Colonial Visual Heritage

-Our art directors draw on Peru's extraordinary built heritage — Incan stonework at Sacsayhuamán, colonial churches layered atop Incan temples in Cusco, the Baroque monasteries of Arequipa, and the pre-Columbian adobe city of Chan Chan.
-They bring authentic Peruvian atmosphere spanning thousands of years of civilisation.
+Our art directors draw on Peru's rich built heritage.
+That heritage spans Incan stonework at Sacsayhuamán, colonial churches built atop Incan temples in Cusco, the Baroque monasteries of Arequipa, and the pre-Columbian adobe city of Chan Chan.
+From it they bring real Peruvian atmosphere across thousands of years of history.

 02.